fontlabcom/getgo-fonts/getgo-fonts/apache/zotosans/zotosans-kayahli.md

-## Coto Sans Kayah Li
+## Zoto Sans Kayah Li

-Coto Sans Kayah Li is a design for the Kayah Li script.
+Zoto Sans Kayah Li is a design for the Kayah Li script.

 It contains 54 glyphs and 2 OpenType features, and supports 53 characters from the Unicode blocks: Kayah Li.